derekngjk/Comms-Lab/logbook.md

 ## Exercise 4: Listening to AM Music

 We want to detect a piece of AM-modulated music using the `USRP_AM_Rx_Music.gvi`.
-TODO: check how to connect earphones to the PC because there is no sound coming out.

-TODO:
-- check purpose of lowpass filter in the USRP internal circuit
+There are two parameters, `gain` and `digital signal gain`. `gain` is the amplifying factor applied to the raw signal, including both the message and the noise.
+Whereas for the `digital signal gain`, it is the multiplicative factor applied after the lowpass filter, hence after the high frequency noise is removed.

+> As of 31/01/2025, the instructions from the GTAs is that they have problems setting up the music transmitter hence this task cannot be completed because there is no music.

 # Lab 3